TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   President Trump Job ApprovalUSA Today/Suffolk
     *   Approve42
     *   Disapprove54Disapprove +12
-*   President Trump Job ApprovalRasmussen Reports
-    *   Approve48
-    *   Disapprove51Disapprove +3
 *   Direction of CountryUSA Today/Suffolk
     *   Right Direction35
     *   Wrong Track54Wrong Track +19
 *   President Trump Job ApprovalEconomist/YouGov
     *   Approve43
     *   Disapprove54Disapprove +11
+*   President Trump Job ApprovalQuinnipiac
+    *   Approve39
+    *   Disapprove52Disapprove +13

 More Latest Polls In The News

+*   McConnell: Senate Should Put National Interest Ahead Of "Personal Spite" For The President
 *   Fmr.
 Sec Def Cohen: Trump Has "Taken A Wrecking Ball" To Every Pillar Of Stability Erected Over Past 70 Years
 *   Rep. Gutierrez vs. DHS Nielsen: Shame On Us Allowing Her To Lie As We Celebrate Birth Of Christ
 *   DHS Sec.
 Nielsen: Illegal Aliens Will Have To Wait In Their Own Countries For Asylum
 *   Rand Paul: Promise To End The War In Syria Is Why Trump Won The Election
-*   Limbaugh: Trump Got Less Than Nothing, Democrats Got Everything.
-Victory For "Denizens Of The Swamp"

 *   Politics
 *   Policy